When Sales needs to hunker down and improve its performance, what do you typically hear from sales management? “We need a better sales strategy.”

-Then, your sales management team and your sales training experts spin the dial to pick one of the many options available in the marketplace, in hopes that it will help you rise above the economic pressures and rapid commoditization of your market.
+Then, your sales management team and your sales skills training experts spin the dial to pick one of the many options available in the marketplace, in hopes that it will help you rise above the economic pressures and rapid commoditization of your market.

 Unfortunately, many of these programs struggle to deliver the results hoped for.
 In fact, a few years back, McKinsey & Company documented that 75 percent of the efforts at companies using one of the hottest sales process methodologies in the field—solution-selling—were deemed to be failures within three years.

 It’s Not About The Sales Process…

 Sales processes and methodologies have been around for more than 20 years.
 Most companies have tried two or three of them.
 And most salespeople have been trained on at least that many.

 …It’s About Having The Right Messages To Fuel Your Sales Process